Jaredslocker21/Jaredslocker21/README.md

  :seedling: Exploring Agile, Kangan, Jeera, SCRUM, and Project management, API management and more.

- :heart: Swing Dance and cycling is how we relax.
+ :heart: | :man_dancing: Swing Dance and cycling is how we relax.

 ------